Youth Crime in Australia

 What Do the Statistics Say?

 While these big picture numbers may provide some comfort, they likely to do little to quell fears of those who have or know somebody who has experienced youth crime in their neighbourhoods, or who are concerned about the behaviours of their own child or adolescent.
 Importantly, while aggregate statistics show an improvement in these measured metrics, there are unfortunately many specific geographical areas which have seen increases in overall youth crime.
-Further, current daily news coverage on youth crime, including reports of serious incidences such as car theft and violent break-and-enters, understandably increases concerns for communities around personal safety and home security.
+Further, news coverage on youth crime, including reports of serious incidences such as car theft and violent break-and-enters, understandably increases concerns for communities around personal safety and home security.

 Protecting Our Homes